 These cute little birds have the coloring of a penguin with a clown-like face and waddle when they walk.

 Believe it or not, there are more puffins than people in Iceland.
 In fact, most of the world’s puffins are found in Iceland!

 Nearly sixty percent of the Puffins breed in Iceland during the summer months.

 Where is the best place to see puffins?

-During the summer months, puffins breed which means that June-August are the best times to see them.
+During the summer months, puffins breed which means that June-August is the best time to see them.

 If you are short on time, consider this Puffin Express Cruise from Reykjavik

 6. View Gullfoss Waterfall